Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 - Make sure you plant appropriately.
-Some plants need full sun while other prefer shade.
+Some plants need full sun while others prefer shade.

 - Learn the pH of the soil in your area.
-Certain plants prefer an acid soil; others need slightly alkaline soil.
+Certain plants prefer acidic soil; others need slightly alkaline soil.

 - Scatter plants that flower at the same time throughout the garden.
 Mix them all up for a better show.

-- Plant tall flowers in the back, small ones in front for best viewing.
+- Plant tall flowers in the back and small ones in front for best viewing.

 Select the right combination of spring bulbs for a colorful display that lasts all season.
 There is nothing like that first glimpse of crocus after a dull winter.